LeonardLaszlo/nw.js-armv7-binaries/README.md

 After downloading the archive and unpacking it, the NW.js binary can be executed on Linux ARMv7 devices with:

-`./nw --use-gl=egl --ignore-gpu-blacklist --disable-accelerated-2d-canvas --num-raster-threads=2`
+`./nw --use-gl=egl --ignore-gpu-blocklist --disable-accelerated-2d-canvas --num-raster-threads=2`

 Thanks **@gripped**, **@jtg-gg** and **@llamasoft** for their endless patience and help!